SilverThings/SilverWare-Demos/README.md

 ## Demos

 * __openalt-2015__ Example showed at OpenAlt 2015 in Brno.
-  Consists of three services - A temperature sensor register, a value filter that removes duplicates, and an InfluxDB writer.
+  Consists of three services - a temperature sensor register, a value filter that removes duplicates, and an InfluxDB writer.
 All are CDI microservices.

 ## Quickstarts